 As a dog owner, you should have unconditional love for your dog.
 You should do all within your capabilities to make sure that your pooch feels as comfortable as possible living with you.
 Understanding your dog is very vital in having a positive relationship with your pooch.

 If you really want to be good in reading your dog’s body language, then you must be very keen and observe his behavior.
-Let us now explore some of the common dog languages that you should be aware of as a dedicated dog owner.
+Let us now explore some of the common in dog’s communication languages that you should be aware of as a dedicated pet owner.

 #1.
 Active influence

-Such a dog will be very active and demands a lot of attention.
-If your dog keeps jumping up, barking and at the same time mouthing and nipping, then you should know that your dog is very active.
+An active dog will be very active and demands a lot of attention.
+If your canine companion keeps jumping up, barking and at the same time mouthing and nipping, then you should know that your dog is very active.

 You should be very happy if your dog is active and try to interpret the message your pooch is trying to pass unto you.
 An active dog will always have its tail raised as it tries to wag it from left and right.
 While this active behavior may be confused with aggression, your dog may not be intending to be aggressive in any way.

-An active dog will assume the ready to chase or pounce posture; its ears will be facing forward while at the same time wagging its tail.
-If your dog portrays signs of having an active influence, he needs to be trained both actively and passively.
+An active dog will assume the ready to chase or pounce posture.
+Its floppy ears will be facing forward while at the same time wagging its tail.
+If your happy dog portrays signs of having an active influence, he needs to be trained both actively and passively.

 #2.
 Passive influence

-This body language should not call for alarm, and therefore you should not be worried if your dog portrays this body language.
-It only needs passive training so that your dog can know your possible responses to his requests.
+This canine body language should not call for alarm, and therefore you should not be worried if your dog portrays these body signals.
+They only needs passive training so that your canine best friends can know your possible responses to his requests.

 #3.
 Assertive – Aggressive

-An aggressive dog will always have his tail raised, bark a lot, has its nose wrinkled, teeth and gum visible and his hackles raised among other symptoms.
+An aggressive dog will always have his tail and raised paw, bark a lot, has a wrinkled nose, front teeth and gum visible and his hackles raised among other symptoms.
 An aggressive dog is a very confident animal and is somehow sure that he will dominate in case you challenge him.

 #4.
 Assertive – Overly confident

 All dog owners would wish to have very confident dogs.
-But how will you know that your dog is confident if you cannot understand dog body language?
-Well, a confident dog will have its tail very high, its tongue out and its ears upright.
+But how will you know that your puppy is confident if you cannot understand dog body language?
+Well, a confident one will have its very high wagging tail very high, its tongue out and its ears upright.
 A confident dog will never be worried about what is happening in the surroundings.

 #5.
 Alert/ Self-assured

-This is another dog body language that every down owner should be in a position to understand.
-This body language is normally portrayed when your dog notices something that attracts his attention.
+This is another dog body language that every down owner should be in a neutral position to understand.
+Also, this whole body language is normally portrayed when your dog notices something that attracts his attention.

-To know that your dog is alert, you must be on the lookout for the following signs.
-The dog will have his ears facing forward while switching them at the same time; his mouth will be closed, the eyes will be wide open with a horizontal tail which does not bristle.
+Plus, to know that your dog is alert, you must be on the lookout for the following signs.
+The dog will have his ears facing forward while switching them to front paw, at the same time; his mouth will be closed, the eyes will be wide open with a horizontal tail which does not bristle.

 If you own a pooch that is always alert, you should count yourself lucky because that is a sign of having a very smart dog.
-Such a dog would be an excellent problem solver which can reason quite quickly to get himself out of a tricky situation.
-As a dog owner, you should see to it that you train your dog to use his skills in a better manner.
+It would be an excellent problem solver which can reason quite quickly to get himself out of a tricky situation.
+You should see to it that you train your dog to use his skills in a better manner.

 #6.
 Relaxed – middle of the pack

-Your dog should always be relaxed.
+Your dog’s ears should always be relaxed.
 This is one of the easiest dog body languages to read.
 Even those dog owners with less experience in understanding dog body language should be in a good position to understand this body language.

 #7.
 Fearful – Aggressive

-A good dog owner should be able to understand this body language so as not to misjudge the dog.
+A good pet owner should be able to understand this body language so as not to misjudge the dog’s weight.
 There are special ways of handling such dogs, but the most important thing is to understand him in the first place.

 If you understand dog body language, then you should know that dogs which are fearful need not only be aggressive but can also be nervous.
 A nervous dog will always be uncomfortable and might not know what is going on around him.

-If your dog is fearful and nervous, he will be sleeping most of the time with one eye open.
+Also, if your dog is fearful and nervous, he will be sleeping most of the time with one eye open.
 The dog will also seem to be anxious and worried most of the time.
-Such a dog will always have his ears back, tail low while leaning back most of the time.
+Your furry friend will always have his ears back, tail low while leaning back most of the time.

 #9.
 Shy – Submissive – Timid